trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/doc/source/quickstart.rst

     grid = ts.Lattice2D(300, 20.)

 The object ``grid`` defines the geometry of the system and it will be used throughout the simulations.
 Note that the origin of the lattice is at its centre and the lattice points are scaled to the physical locations.
-The actual transformation is exposed to the user via the function `center_coordinates`.

 The physics of the problem is described by the Hamiltonian.
 A single object is going to store all the information regarding the Hamiltonian.